justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-product-type/README.md

 #### Add a JSP to Render the Custom Screen

-In our example, we are adding a JSP with only a text field.
+In our example, we are adding a JSP with a text field.

 ```jsp
 <%@ taglib uri="http://liferay.com/tld/aui" prefix="aui" %>